Ludeon/RimWorld-Czech/README.md

-# RimWorld-Czech - version 0.9c
+# RimWorld-Czech - version 0.9c (alpha 17)

-A Czech translation for RimWorld alpha 17.
+A Czech translation for RimWorld.

 See this page for license info: